-To gauge the impact of Covid-19 on women, I recently spoke to a range of businesswomen in my network.
-We spoke about how the pandemic has impacted their careers and the results were both shocking but unsurprising.
+To get further insight into the impact of Covid-19 on women in the workplace, Cpl’s Client Service Director, Siobhan O’Shea, reached out to a range of businesswomen to speak about how the pandemic has impacted their careers and their lives.

-Or this woman who is currently working as a Director at a US multinational, “as part of a dual-career couple, I feel like I am in a continuous negotiation on the divide of family responsibilities, the majority of which ultimately fall to me.
-I am fortunate to work for a company offering exceptional flexibility however, I still feel overwhelmed enough to consider a complete career break until ‘things’ return to normal.”
+One of the women Siobhan spoke to, a director at a US multinational, really sheds light on what a lot of working women experienced during the height of the pandemic.
+“As part of a dual-career couple, I feel like I am in a continuous negotiation on the divide of family responsibilities, the majority of which ultimately fall to me.
+I am fortunate to work for a company offering exceptional flexibility.
+However, I still feel overwhelmed enough to consider a complete career break until ‘things’ return to normal.”

 The impact of unpaid care work on women’s careers